Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Applications to kinetic and equilibrium samplings

 The efficient, accurate and transferable access to $H(\br)$ offered by our TBworks provides a convenient computational tool for investigating the correlation between electronic and ionic degrees of freedom, which is particularly important for systems with strong electron-phonon coupling.
-In this section, TBworks is employed to evaluate correlation functions and corresponding physical properties of dynamical (both transient and equilibrium) systems.
+As a first demonstration, TBworks is employed to evaluate correlation functions and corresponding physical properties of dynamical (both transient and equilibrium) systems.
+The detailed discussions centered around an application-oriented and task-specific example will help with an in-depth understanding of some of the issues in the implementation of the TBworks.
 In the first example we compute the time-dependent spectral function of a kinetic process of soliton annihilation, whereupon non-adiabatic effects are revealed.
 As a second example, it is demonstrated TBworks can be combined with path-integral molecular dynamics to compute the current-current correlation function and therefore the optical conductivity.
+In this section, The evolution of ions is computed using ML force-field MD \cite{Linfeng_NIPS_2018} within the BO approximation.
+TBworks is used to predict the electronic Hamiltonian along ion trajectories from MD, with which the electrodynamics is obtained by numerically integrating the Schr\"odinger equation.
+This approach allows us to capture non-BO effects on the electronic structure and responses of the electronic system.\footnote{Though no nonadiabatic effects on the ion dynamics is included in this approach.}